 We understand that to accomplish client expectations in design, layout, and functionality, a project requires planning and initial due diligence.
 Our project managers and account executives act as a bridge between the client and Evolve Media.

-Our CCT or Client Communication Tool helps project management track milestones and progress.
+Our CPP or Client Project Portal helps project management track milestones and progress.
 Ensuring that the end results reflect the client’s vision.
 All team members involved in a project conduct regular client meetings, both on-site and virtually, in order to establish the foundations of a healthy and strong agency relationship that we hope to continue to cultivate throughout the project and beyond.

 - I PHASE Research and Requirements